 Governors should consider the advantages of having a parent (who is also a governor) on the Panel.
 Governors should also be sensitive to issues of race, gender and religious affiliation.

-7.12 It is the responsibility of the Chair of the Panel to ensure that proper minutes are taken of the meeting.
-The Chair of the Panel may also call on the assigned Trustee to provide advice to the Panel during the meeting.
+8.10 It is the responsibility of the Chair of the Panel to ensure that proper minutes are taken of the meeting.
+The Chair of the Panel may also call on the Trust Principal or assigned Trustee to provide advice to the Panel during the meeting.
 Any advice offered must be about procedures and not about the substantive matter of the complaint.

-7.13 The aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant.
-However, it has to be recognised that sometimes it may only be possible to establish facts and make recommendations which will satisfy the complainant that his or her complaint has at least been taken seriously.
+8.11 The aim of the meeting should be to resolve the complaint and achieve reconciliation between the school and the complainant.
+However, it has to be recognised that sometimes it may only be possible to establish facts and make recommendations that will satisfy the complainant that his or her complaint has at least been taken seriously.

-7.17 The Chair of the Panel will explain to the complainant and the Headteacher that the Panel will now consider its decision, and a written decision will be sent to both parties within 15 working days.
-The complainant, Headteacher, other members of staff and witnesses will then leave.
+8.15 The Chair of the Panel will explain to the complainant and the Headteacher that the Panel will now consider its decision, and a written decision will be sent to both parties within 15 working days.
+The complainant, Headteacher and other members of staff will then leave.
 The Trust Principal or Trustee witness will review but will not participate in the subsequent discussions unless called upon to do so by the Chair, or if there is a breach of protocol they wish to raise with the Panel.

-7.18 The Panel will then consider the complaint and all the evidence presented and put together its findings and recommendations on the case.
+8.16 The Panel will then consider the complaint and all the evidence presented and put together its findings and recommendations on the case.
 The Panel will: